syncfusion-content/blazor-docs/blazor/diagram/accessibility.md

 <kbd>Ctrl+Z</kbd> | This command is used to undo the last action.
 <kbd>Ctrl+Y</kbd> | This command is used to redo the last undo action.
 <kbd>ArrowUp</kbd> | Moves the selected diagram elements towards up by the specified delta value.
-<kbd>ArrowDown</kbd> | Moves the selected diagram elements towards down by the specified delta value..
+<kbd>ArrowDown</kbd> | Moves the selected diagram elements towards down by the specified delta value.
-<kbd>ArrowRight</kbd> | Moves the selected diagram elements towards left by the specified delta value..
+<kbd>ArrowRight</kbd> | Moves the selected diagram elements towards left by the specified delta value.
 <kbd>ArrowLeft</kbd> | Moves the selected diagram elements towards right by the specified delta value.
 <kbd>F2</kbd> | This command is used to start editing the selected diagram elements.
 <kbd>Ctrl++</kbd> | This command is used to zoom in the diagram.